sabbah13/fun-speakers-avatars/README.md

 ## New 🚀

-This project now leverages the **latest OpenAI Image Generation model (`gpt-image-1`)**, available via the Edits API!
+This project now leverages the **latest OpenAI Image Generation model (`gpt-image-1`)**, available via Image Generation API!
 This allows for high-quality, customized avatar generation based directly on speaker images from video calls.

 ## Features